homebiographyplaysfilmfictionproductionscontact

 (selected as 'one of the best educational resources on the Web' by Study Web, Division of Lightspan.Inc.)

-She has given scriptwriting courses for Rté Training Unit, An Creagán Centre, Omagh, Mountjoy & Arbour Hill Prisons and has worked in professional, prison & community theatre.
-The Ring of Mont de Balison, was performed by professional and community actors, young and old. (commission for Ranelagh Millennium Project), The Gold of Tradaree (Per Cent for Arts Award) was performed by Clare community actors and Fancy Footwork, (commission for 1983 Dublin Theatre Festival), was performed by Mountjoy Prisoners at Focus Theatre, Dublin: a unique occasion, being the only time in the history of the State that prisoners were released to perform in a professional theatre.
+Miriam has given scriptwriting courses for Rté Training Unit, An Creagán Centre, Omagh, Mountjoy & Arbour Hill Prisons and has worked in professional, prison & community theatre.
+Commissions include The Ring of Mont de Balison (Ranelagh Millennium Project); Kalahari Blues (Galloglass Theatre Co); The Gold of Tradaree (Clare Co.
+Council & first play commissioned under the Per Cent for Arts Scheme) The Mighty Oak of Riverwood (Betty Ann Norton Theatre School 40 years celebration) performed at the Gate Theatre and Fancy Footwork (Dublin Theatre Festival) performed by Mountjoy prisoners at Focus Theatre, Dublin: a unique occasion, being the only time in the history of the State that prisoners were released to perform in a professional theatre.
+This play was professionally staged in London, Chicago, Milwaukee and Off-Off Broadway for 2009 New York International Fringe Festival.

 A member of Irish PEN, Miriam has served on its committee and as vice president.
 She has also served on the Irish Writers Union committee, as a council member of the Society of Irish Playwrights and judge for the O.Z.
 Whitehead Play Competition and on the Awards Panel for Arts & Disability Forum.
 She has been a visiting lecturer at universities in Dublin, Galway, Athens, New York, Boston & Pretoria.